Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 - [Getting started with Python](py_guide)

+# Corona attendance list
+Due to the current pandemic, we encourage you to fill-in the following [form](https://forms.gle/Pn1Ar67fCja78CsP9) every lecture that you attend to.
+This helps NTNU inform the corresponding health institution regarding corona cases.

 # NEWS
 Welcome to __TKT4196 Aspects of structural safety!__ The first lecture will take place on August, 18 at 14:15 in the room GL-HB H1.
 The plan for the first week is the following: